Building relationships between Aboriginal communities, explorers and government

 How can I find more information on this program?

-- The South Australian Resources Information Geoserver (SARIG) can show on a map of South Australia information such as where mineral deposits have been found, land over which mineral exploration and production tenements are held, and what company holds the tenement, land areas where no mineral exploration and production is not allowed or restricted, and native title holders.
+- The South Australian Resources Information Gateway (SARIG) can show on a map of South Australia information such as where mineral deposits have been found, land over which mineral exploration and production tenements are held, and what company holds the tenement, land areas where no mineral exploration and production is not allowed or restricted, and native title holders.
 More information about using SARIG

 - The Dixon Partnering Solutions website outlines techniques and approaches that can be used to build strong and successful partnerships